bee-hive/Occident-Paper-Cluster/README.md

 ## Data

-Live cell images with segmentation and tracking are available here XXX TODO MAKE DROPBOX LINK.
+Live cell images with segmentation and tracking will be made available on bioimage aarchive shortly.

 ## Environment